Commonly asked Questions and Answers

 What if ethanol is not recommended for use in my car and I have inadvertently filled it with Unleaded E10?

 It is unlikely that one tank of Unleaded E10 will adversely affect the performance of your vehicle.
 We recommend that next time you fill your car you revert to using a non-ethanol blended fuel.
-If you have any concerns you should contact your vehicle's servicing mechanic or your vehicle manufacturer.
+Unleaded E10 is NOT recommended for all vehicles.
+If you have inadvertently filled your vehicle with Unleaded E10, you should contact your vehicle manufacturer or authorised representative.

 Will ethanol-blended fuel attract moisture in fuel systems?